 You will need to prepare for plants and shrubs on your exterior home similarly to how you need to keep your pet safe.
 Make sure you cover your flowers and shrubs using a lightweight canvas to avoid having to clean paint drips on them.
 To make sure you don’t kill the plants you are protecting, make sure you remove the protective cover at after the work each day.
 Look out for fragile flowers or plants as you place your drop cloths and ladder.
 You can either avoid them if delicate or completely change their position into other temporary pots.
 Make sure you protect your waterfalls or any other water components.
 When you have a nice pre-painting plan, you will save yourself from the need for any future repairs.

 Remove or Tape around Obstacles

-There are much pieces of stuff spread over your home that you will not want the paint to touch.
+There are many pieces of stuff spread over your home that you will not want the paint to touch.
 This is where the painter’s tape comes in.
-It includes such items like utility heads, racks, outlet boxes, and hose bibs.
+It includes such items as utility heads, racks, outlet boxes, and hose bibs.
 You will either have to remove or tape around these items depending on the type of item during the exterior preparation.
 There will be no need to stop once the painting starts when you properly secure these items.
 Ensure your total safety while on ladder taping some items even though most of the taping would be done at ground level.

 Sanding and Scraping